Josh Donaldson Player Props: Yankees vs. Orioles

-The New York Yankees and Josh Donaldson (.323 slugging percentage over his past 10 games, including two homers), battle starter Kyle Gibson and the Baltimore Orioles at Yankee Stadium, Tuesday at 1:05 PM ET.
+Josh Donaldson, with a slugging percentage of .323 in his past 10 games -- including two home runs -- will be in action for the New York Yankees against the Baltimore Orioles, with Dean Kremer on the mound, July 5 at 7:05 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Orioles.
+He had a hitless showing in his last game (0-for-3) against the Orioles.

 Josh Donaldson Game Info & Props vs. the Orioles